 Other than the Angkor temples, there aren’t many other things to see around Siem Reap, except Tonle Sap, the biggest freshwater lake in Asia.
 Angkor used to be the capital of the Kingdom of Cambodia between the 9th and the 15th century.
 And believe it or not, there’s much more to see around here than Angkor Wat and Angkor Thom.
 That’s why it can be a bit tricky covering the whole place in a day.
 Tricky, but not impossible.

-Many people just visit a few of the most famous temples, but there are some amazing hidden places in the most amazing ancient city in Asia, even though nowadays, Angkor is also compared to Bagan which you can explore during your Myanmar trip.
-Anyway, the most practical way is to get a tuk-tuk as there’s a lot of ground to cover.
+Many people just visit a few of the most famous temples, but there are some amazing hidden places in the most amazing ancient city in Asia.
+The most practical way to get around is to get a tuk-tuk as there’s a lot of ground to cover.
 The price for a tuk-tuk is $20-25 USD for the whole day.
 If you can find someone to share the tuk-tuk with, that’s even better.
 You can use the evening for relaxing or going out partying, which is highly unlikely.
 The exploring of Angkor can be quite exhausting, especially in the summer, when the humidity is higher.

 Day 7: Phnom Kulen National Park